ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Some commonly used parameters are:

+- :ref:`LOG_BACKEND_TYPE<LOG_BACKEND_TYPE>` : Bitmask for where to save logs to.
+Common values are "0" to disable logging, "1" to log to SD card file, "2" to stream over MAVLink and "4" to log to board dataflash memory, if equipped.
 - :ref:`LOG_BITMASK<LOG_BITMASK>` : Bitmask for what items are logged.
 Normally, use default value, or "0" to disable logging.
 - :ref:`LOG_DISARMED<LOG_DISARMED>` : Setting to one will start logging when power is applied, rather than at the first arming of the vehicle.
 Usefull when debugging pre-arm failures.
 - :ref:`LOG_FILE_DSRMROT<LOG_FILE_DSRMROT>` : Setting this bit will force the creation of a new log file after disarming, waiting 15 seconds, and then re-arming.
 Normally, a log will be one file for every power cycle of the autopilot, beginning upon first arm.